 Tongue tie (otherwise known as ankyloglossia) is when the tip of the tongue is anchored to the floor of the mouth.
 Tongue tie may extend all the way to the tip or it may extend partially to the tip resulting in a partial tongue tie.
 There is also a condition called upper lip tie which is when the upper lip is stuck to the gumline as well as posterior tongue tie in which the tongue tie is hidden under the tongue lining.

 - Swallowing problems

-- Speech difficulties with sounds requiring a mobile tongue tip (sibilants and lingual sounds)
+- In toddlers, speech difficulties with sounds requiring a mobile tongue tip (sibilants and lingual sounds)